 This building is the oldest surviving residence at Hermannsburg.
 It was built in 1885 for the married lay workers.
 Families who lived here included the Juergens, Baden and Koch families, and missionary Liebler.
 These colonists were Lutheran lay workers engaged under Theodor Harms scheme for missions in remote places.
 The idea behind this was to send workers with useful skills such as carpentry and stock breeding who would be able to help the mission become self-sustaining Christian communities.
 These lay workers were paid very little in the way of wages or stipend.
-The Lutheran church believed that the pastors and colonist should be married and set an example of pious family life, unfortunately, the experiences of many of these husbands and wives is not well documented and one is left to imagine how they struggled with life in Central Australia so far from the home of their birth.
+The Lutheran church believed that the pastors and colonist should be married and set an example of pious family life, unfortunately, the experiences of many of these husbands and wives is not well documented and one is left to imagine how they struggled with life in Central Australia so far from their home country.

 In addition to housing various families the building was also used for a time as the schoolroom for Aboriginal children.